 See the Undergraduate Bulletin for additional details, guidelines and requirements.

-See the list of spring 2020 classes being offered for the film studies minor.
+See the list of summer and fall 2020 courses being offered for the film studies minor.